AndrewChacon/intro-to-react/README.md

 }
 ```

-All React components must act like pure functions with respect to their props
+All React components must act like pure functions with respect to their props.